 Because of the amount of information that must be put in a parenting plan, it is a good idea to look at a sample plan when you create your own.

-Each parent must file a parenting plan in a custody case.
+Each parent must file a parenting plan in a parental responsibilities case.
 If you have not filed an appearance with the court, you are not required to file a parenting plan, unless the court specifically orders you to file a plan.
-However, the court looks at your filed parenting plan when deciding who will get custody, so it is helpful to file one, even if you aren't required.
+However, the court looks at your filed parenting plan when deciding who will get parental responsibilities.
+So it is helpful to file one, even if you aren't required.

 Here are some important things to know about parenting plans: